kosli-dev/cli/docs.kosli.com/content/getting_started/part_6_evidence.md

 Evidence reported against a git commit will be automatically attached to any artifact produced from that git commit.

-If a given named evidence is reported multiple times it is the compliance status of the last reported version of the evidence that is considered the compliance state of that evidence.
+If a given named evidence is reported multiple times, it is the compliance status of the last reported version of the evidence that is considered the compliance state of that evidence.

 Currently we support following types of evidence:

 ## Pull request evidence

 If you use GitHub, Bitbucket or Gitlab you can use Kosli to verify if the merge commit you used to build your artifact comes from a pull request.
-Remember to add the pull request evidence to your [pipeline template](/kosli_overview/what_is_kosli/#template) and use the same label for `--name` you provided in a `template`
+Remember to add the pull request evidence to your [flow template](/kosli_overview/what_is_kosli/#template) and use the same label for `--name` you provided in a `template`

 > note that -currently- the status of the PR does NOT impact the compliance status of the evidence.